 REGISTRATION: Participation in youth ensembles (ages 4-18) does not require an audition.
 Simply click on the link above to register.

-- “Early Bird” Semester 2 youth registration, which offers a five-payment option, opens Friday, November 18th, and closes Monday, November 28th.
-Full-payment and three-payment options are also available.
+- “Early Bird” Semester 2 youth registration, which offers a five-payment option, opened Friday, November 18, 2016, and closed Monday, November 28, 2016.
+Full-payment and three-payment options were also available.

 AUDITIONS: Placement in the Grand Chorus (adults) and Symphony Orchestra is by audition only.
 Click on the link at the top of this page to receive audition information and to sign up for an audition.